Supporting rural communities is our specialty.

-- Cities with a population of less than 25,000 or for projects that have a measurable rural benefit—the sole beneficiary of the project cannot be a large city.
+- Cities with a population of less than 25,000 or for projects that have a measurable rural benefit.
+The sole beneficiary of the project cannot be a large city.

-- Counties may apply for countywide projects that have a measurable rural benefit – the sole beneficiary of the project cannot be a large city.
+- Counties may apply for countywide projects that have a measurable rural benefit.
+The sole beneficiary of the project cannot be a large city.

-Grant Size: Grant limits are $50,000 to $500,000.
+- Grant limits are $50,000 to $500,000.

-Local Match: Local match is required, but there is no set amount.
+- Local match is required, but there is no set amount.

-Evaluation Criteria: Applications will be evaluated on the impact to distressed areas.
+Applications will be evaluated on the impact to distressed areas.
 Other evaluation factors include the number and quality of jobs created by the project, long-term economic impact, community support, and project financing and readiness.